codzofrosh/Deweeder/README.md

 1. Install Webots and confirm it runs on your system.
 2. Install Python dependencies: pip install -r requirements.txt or pip install opencv-python numpy
-3. Open `worlds/Farm of Deweender.wbt` in Webots.
+3. Open `worlds/Farm of Deweeder.wbt` in Webots.
 4. Ensure the robot’s controller is set to `my_controller` (or `my_controller.py`).
+5. If using ROS, inspect `deweeder_ros/` for launch files and follow its README or instructions.
-5. Run the simulation.
+6. Run the simulation.
 The controller will search for weeds, approach, and remove them.

 ## Customization

 - World: Edit `worlds/Farm of Deweeder.wbt` to change plant/weeds layout and environment settings.
 - Controller: Modify `controllers/my_controller/my_controller.py` to change detection thresholds, movement strategy, or arm behavior.
+- ROS: If `deweeder_ros/` exists, update its launch/config files to connect to your ROS setup.

 ## Notes & Limitations